Topic-specific policies

 Structure and content

-Note: ISO/IEC 27019 must be read in conjunction with ISO/IEC 27002 since it does not incorporate the content of ’27002.
 Other ISO27k standards are also recommended to fill-in the broader context e.g. ISO/IEC 27001 for an overarching Information Security Management System that encompasses process control/OT as well as general commercial systems, networks and processes, plus ISO/IEC 27005 concerning the management of information risk.

 Status of the standard

-The first edition was published as a Technical Report in 2013 by fast-tracking the German standard DIN SPEC 27009:2012-04 based on ISO/IEC 27002:2005.
+A preliminary edition was published as a Technical Report in 2013 by fast-tracking the German standard DIN SPEC 27009:2012-04 based on ISO/IEC 27002:2005.

-A corrigendum to replace a stray “should” with a “shall” in the second edition annex was published to critical acclaim in 2019.
+The first International Standard was published in 2017, based on ISO/IEC 27001:2013 and ISO/IEC 27002:2013, plus IEC TC 57 standards, IEC TC 65 standards (IEC 62443-2-1) and IEC SC45A standards (IEC 62645).
+A corrigendum to replace a stray “should” with a “shall” in the annex was published to critical acclaim in 2019.
 Hurrah!
 Crisis averted!

 Personal comments

-The global energy industry has a strong safety culture since the devastating physical impacts caused by explosions, oil and chemical spills, radioactive releases etc. are painfully apparent (Bhopal, Three Mile Island, Chernobyl, Exxon Valdiz, Deepwater Horizon, Fukoshima ... need we say more?).
+The global energy industry has long had a strong safety culture since the devastating physical impacts caused by explosions, oil and chemical spills, radioactive releases etc. are painfully apparent (Bhopal, Three Mile Island, Chernobyl, Exxon Valdiz, Deepwater Horizon, Fukoshima ... need we say more?).
 The industry also has a strong awareness of its environmental obligations both in terms of its own operations, the upstream primary industries (e.g. mining) and the downstream impacts of some of its products.
 Furthermore, the industry has a strong culture of physical and information security due to the substantial risks arising from:

 With an extremely high level of automation, the energy industry relies heavily on OT, principally electronic process control systems such as Programmable Logic Controllers, Industrial Internet of Things, Industrial Control Systems and Supervisory Control And Data Acquisition, plus the associated networks and procedures, to monitor, direct and control its production activities in real time.
 Most of the safety-related operations, for example, in a modern plant depend heavily on networked computer systems with electronic monitoring and electrically-operated valves, switches and actuators, while manually-operated controls are often limited to specific backup or emergency override functions.
-Many of the monitored and controlled systems are located in physically stressful locations subject to extreme heat, pressure, corrosion and/or vibration, and some are distributed remotely, sometimes very remotely, making physical access, monitoring and access control quite costly.
+Many of the monitored and controlled systems are located in physically stressful locations subject to extreme heat, pressure, corrosion and/or vibration, and some are distributed remotely, sometimes very remotely, making physical access, monitoring and access control challenging and costly.

 In short, the industry cannot function normally and safely without its electronic process control systems and networks, while serious, widespread or extended incidents cause severe national if not international repercussions.